catree42/U.S.-EDPA/README.md

 ### Installing
 <p>
     I already wrote codes in main.ipynp to install packages on requirements.txt and clone this repository.
-So you can just go next section : )
+So you can just go to the next section : )
 </p>
 <!--
 * How/where to download your program